mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 With Material UI v6, we're introducing an opt-in integration with [Pigment CSS](https://github.com/mui/pigment-css), our new open-source library, that will eliminate the overhead of style recalculation while preserving similar APIs that you are already familiar with.

 Since the integration is an opt-in feature, you can upgrade to v6 and continue using Emotion if you'd like.
-We will provide a migration guide to help you switch to Pigment CSS at your own pace.
+The link to the migration guide is at the end of the page.

 <!-- would be nice if we have a link to a prototype page -->
 <!-- a link to Next.js repo that render templates -->